ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experimental Details

 \subsection{Multi-task Training Details}

-As discussed in \Sref{sec:data_task}, the 17 datasets have significantly different length of input context, and training on the combinations of all of the datasets can make training inefficient.
-In this work, we conduct multi-tasking of 4 datasets (GLUE, SuperGLUE, MRQA 2019, and others), while keeping SuperGLUE MultiRC training separated, as MultiRC has significantly longer context than other SuperGLUE datasets.
+The 17 datasets have significantly different length of input context, and training on the combinations of all of the datasets can make training inefficient.
+We conduct multi-tasking of 4 datasets (SuperGLUE, MRQA 2019, and others), while on GLUE, we train \ours-m on 8 GLUE tasks.
+We keep MultiRC training separated from other SuperGLUE tasks, as MultiRC has significantly longer context than other SuperGLUE datasets.
 We set the maximum length of the input to be 256, 256, 512, 256 for GLUE, SuperGLUE, MRQA 2019, and others task set, respectively.
 We set the maximum length of input to be 348 for MultiRC.